Love & Lavender

 Multi-color bridal bouquet made with butterflies

 These bouquets are so unique.
-Crafted by Refinerii on Etsy, they are made of wire adorned with vintage crystals, pearls, and rhinestone buttons from old pieces of worn out jewelry.
+They are made of wire adorned with vintage crystals, pearls, and rhinestone buttons from old pieces of worn out jewelry.

 Bridal bouquet made from wire adorned with vintage crystals, pearls, and rhinestone buttons from old pieces of worn out jewelry.